sashakoshka/arctica/README.md

 * As a background
 * As a terminal background
 * As a shadow
-* Rarely, to break up lighter Polar Night colors
+* To break up lighter Polar Night colors

 #### Light themes
 * Do not use this color in light themes